stephanenicolas/boundbox/README.md

 Summary
 -------

 BoundBox API is quite simple.
-Indeed in has no API at all, just a set of conventions to access the inner structure of an Object.
+Indeed in has no API at all, just a set of conventions to access the inner structure of an `Object`.

 BoundBox offers the following advantages over alternative technologies :
 * don't pollute your API under tests.
 Just code clean, don't change anything for testing even not a visibility modifier.